tamilieberman/IntrasamplePolymorphismCaller/README.md

 (3) Find polymorphic positions in your sample using *find_diverse_positions_single_sample.m*:  <br>
 ------------------------------------------------------------
-See header of this file for use on this command and description of the various filters.<br>
 Returns a numeric list of positions on the genome with polymorphisms. <br>
 And example PARAMETERSFILE is included in this repository.
 Thresholds are all strictly greater than or less than, and should be self explanatory when combined with header of *pileup_to_diversity_matrix.m*.<br>